 Tra’Renee Chambers, Licensed Clinical Social Worker-turned Television and Radio Host, is a champion for mental health advocacy, providing a space for honest dialogue about mental health and wellness in all of her work.
 Tra’Renee joined the Keep Oregon Well team in 2016.

 Kim Scott (Trillium Family Services)

-Kim Scott, President and CEO of Trillium family Services, Kim is committed to the health and well-being of Oregon’s children and families, and has dedicated his life’s work to making the world a safer, more supportive place for ALL people to thrive.
+Kim Scott, President and CEO of Trillium Family Services and co-founder of the Keep Oregon Well movement, is committed to the health and well-being of Oregon’s children and families, and has dedicated his life’s work to making the world a safer, more supportive place for ALL people to thrive.
 Keep Oregon Well was born out of a comment Kim made to Logan Lynn in 2014 when they met: “If an entire social movement has been built around Keeping Portland Weird, surely we can mobilize people around Keeping Oregon Well.”

 Jerry Allen (Oregon Ducks / Alpha Media)

 Jerry Allen has been the voice of the Ducks for 28 years.
 Aside from giving play-by-play updates at Oregon games, Allen is an active member within his community.
 Jerry Allen joined the Keep Oregon Well team in 2016.